AGBonnet/AGBonnet/README.md

 <img src="meditron.png" width="25%">

-So proud of finally unveiling **MEDITRON**, currently the best open-source medical Large Language Model (LLM) in the world.
+My current project is **MEDITRON**, currently the best open-source medical Large Language Model (LLM) in the world.

 We've been working with an amazing team of 20 EPFL researchers for the past 6 months to train this model on high-quality medical knowledge.